OffByNone/Omniscience/README.md

         [ ] Add ffmpegjs and attempt to change container if container is unsupported but underlying codecs are supported [ ] Better error handling
         [ ] Better understand/remove TransportService

-fix hardcoded ip on line 23 of subscription service